MicrosoftDocs/customer-insights/ci-docs/audience-insights/create-environment.md

 > - Azure Data Lake Storage accounts from the same Azure region that you selected when creating the environment.
 > - Azure Data Lake Storage accounts that have *hierarchical namespace* enabled.

 For the Azure Data Lake Storage option, you can choose between a resource-based option and a subscription-based option for authentication.
-For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
+For more information, see [Connect to an Azure Data Lake Storage account by using an Azure service principal](connect-service-principal.md).
 The **Container** name will be `customerinsights` and can't be changed.

 When system processes such as data ingestion is complete, the system creates corresponding folders in the storage account you specified.
 Data files and *model.json* files are created and added to folders based on the process name.